MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/using-teams-chat-in-dynamics.md

 You can start a regular conversation in Dynamics 365 if you don't want to switch to Teams.

-While you're in any of the records or in the list panel, select :::image type="icon" source="media/teams-icon.png" border="false":::, and then select the **New** icon<!--note from editor: Here also.--> in the upper-right corner.
+While you're in any of the records or in the list pane, select :::image type="icon" source="media/teams-icon.png" border="false":::, and then select the **Compose chat** icon :::image type="icon" source="media/compose-chat-icon.png" border="false"::: in the upper-right corner of the **Teams chats (preview)** pane.
 This option starts an individual or group chat but doesn't link it to the record.

 ### See also